Northeastern Kansas Beekeepers

 Are you listed?
 Sign up here for BeeCheck (formerly DriftWatch).
 It's a free mapping program.
 Beekeepers and pesticide applicators need to work together to protect apiaries.

-The Northeastern Kansas Beekeepers Association has a more than 76-year legacy of supporting beekeeping from 1948 through 2023.
+The Northeastern Kansas Beekeepers Association has a more than 76-year legacy of supporting beekeeping from 1948 through 2024.
 Learn more about us.
-2018 was our Platinum Jubilee !!!
+2023 is our Diamond Jubilee !!

 Beekeeping can be a life-long endeavor.
 We hope you'll continue to stay with us for all the benefits and enjoyment of getting out with nature.
 Membership and re-newal is easy Online: Use the PayPal option (above) to register and re-new Or by Mail: print and mail using the